Advertisement

 The meeting was co-hosted by two key Brazilian organizations: Espírito Santo em Ação and Findes.
 Espírito Santo em Ação, an advocate for sustainable development and transparency in governance, and Findes, the leading industrial federation in the state, provided invaluable local expertise.
 Together, their focus was to elevate Espírito Santo as a model of growth and sustainability on the global stage, focusing on environmental, social, and governance (ESG) priorities.
 Sponsorship was provided by Apex Partners, Cesan, Sicoob, Banestes, ArcelorMittal, Vale, Bandes, Brazilian National Confederation of Industry (CNI), and ES Gás.
 Other sponsors were Fetransportes, representing the transport and logistics private sector in Espírito Santo; the Águia Branca Group , a major Brazilian transportation and logistics conglomerate; Marca Ambienta, the largest waste management provider in Espírito Santo; Suzano, a leading global pulp manufacturer committed to sustainability and the bioeconomy; Allemand Consulting and Business Law, a law firm emphasizing ESG practices and data privacy; Espírito Madeira, which integrates the forestry and design sectors, promoting innovation and networking; GVBus, representing urban transport companies in the Espírito Santo metropolitan area; and Portocel, a multimodal terminal for international cargo, co-owned by Suzano and Cenibra.
 The State of Espírito Santo , known for its economic transparency and fiscal balance, also participated, showcasing its progress in sectors such as oil, gas, mining, and tourism.

-The event’s co-chairs included Bo Inge Andersson, Fetransportes, Águia Branca Group, Marca Ambiental, Suzano, Allemand Consulting and Business Law, Espírito Madeira, GVBus, Portocel, the State of Espírito Santo, Shavkat Mirziyoyev, Chief Executive Officer of Uzauto Motors in Uzbekistan; Jose Amarildo Casagrande, Chief Executive Officer of Banestes in Brazil; Claude Béglé, Chairman of SymbioSwiss in Switzerland; William Bohnett, Chairman of American Forests in the USA; Edison Carlos, Chief Executive Officer of Instituto AEGEA in Brazil; Fernando Cinelli, Chief Executive Officer of Apex Partners in Brazil; Maria Cristina Frias, Partner at Grupo Folha in Brazil; HH Princess Nisreen El-Hashemite, Executive Director of the Royal Academy of Science International Trust in the USA; Fahim Hashimi, Chairman of the Hashimi Group and former Minister of Communications and Information Technology of Afghanistan; Sekai Holland, Chairperson of the Board of Trustees for the Zimbabwe Peacebuilding Initiative and former Minister of State for National Healing, Reconciliation, and Integration in Zimbabwe; Dan Ioschpe, Chairman of Iochpe Maxion in Brazil; Mamphela Ramphele, Honorary President of the Club of Rome in South Africa; Murat Seitnepesov, President of the Greater Caspian Association in Switzerland; Charles Tang, Chairman of the Brazil-China Chamber of Commerce & Industry in Brazil; and Luiza Helena Trajano, Chairperson of Magazine Luiza in Brazil.
+The event’s co-chairs included Bo Inge Andersson, Fetransportes, Águia Branca Group, Marca Ambiental, Suzano, Allemand Consulting and Business Law, Espírito Madeira, GVBus, Portocel, the State of Espírito Santo, Shavkat Mirziyoyev, President of the Republic of Uzbekistan; Jose Amarildo Casagrande, Chief Executive Officer of Banestes in Brazil; Claude Béglé, Chairman of SymbioSwiss in Switzerland; William Bohnett, Chairman of American Forests in the USA; Edison Carlos, Chief Executive Officer of Instituto AEGEA in Brazil; Fernando Cinelli, Chief Executive Officer of Apex Partners in Brazil; Maria Cristina Frias, Partner at Grupo Folha in Brazil; HH Princess Nisreen El-Hashemite, Executive Director of the Royal Academy of Science International Trust in the USA; Fahim Hashimi, Chairman of the Hashimi Group and former Minister of Communications and Information Technology of Afghanistan; Sekai Holland, Chairperson of the Board of Trustees for the Zimbabwe Peacebuilding Initiative and former Minister of State for National Healing, Reconciliation, and Integration in Zimbabwe; Dan Ioschpe, Chairman of Iochpe Maxion in Brazil; Mamphela Ramphele, Honorary President of the Club of Rome in South Africa; Murat Seitnepesov, President of the Greater Caspian Association in Switzerland; Charles Tang, Chairman of the Brazil-China Chamber of Commerce & Industry in Brazil; and Luiza Helena Trajano, Chairperson of Magazine Luiza in Brazil.

 Spanning Continents, Connecting Minds and Transcultural Dialogues